skip-mev/connect/oracle/README.md

-# Orchestrator
+# Oracle

-The Orchestrator is the central component of the oracle.
-It is responsible for:
+Responsibilities of the Oracle:

 * Spinning up the necessary services (e.g. the sidecar, the price fetchers, etc.).
 * Managing the lifecycle of the providers.